chapel-lang/chapel/doc/rst/technotes/static.rst

   described in `Implementation Details`_.
 * There is limited support for alternative ways of sharing the data between locales.
-The current implementation supports storing data on a single locale, or storing a copy of the data on each locale.
+The current implementation supports storing data on a single locale, or re-computing it on all locales.
 Alternative sharing modes (e.g., computing the value once and replicating it to all locales) are desirable.
 * Split-initialization of static variables is not supported.